ambrosus/ambrosus-nop/README.md

 We recommend using the former option for most users that don't need advanced configuration.

 ### Prebuilt Machine Images
-Currently a prebuild image is only supported on Amazon Web Services.
+Currently a prebuilt image is only supported on Amazon Web Services.

 #### Amazon Web Services
 Go to [Amazon Web Services](aws.amazon.com) and log in or create an account.
 When you have logged in press services -> ec2.
 Then chose a region that suits you, which can found in the top right of your screen.
 Now you should press a blue button which says 'Launch Instance'.
 Now search for the machine image 'ambrosus-nop' and it should appear in the section community AMIs.
 This should lead to the below picture: